Definitive guide

 The United States leads the world in having the most data centers at 5,375 as of September 17, 2023.
 This comprises 57.302% of the 9,380 data centers in the world.
 Germany only comes only second at 522 data centers (5.57%), which is far behind by 4,853 data centers compared to that of the United States’.

 As of September 2023, there are only seven countries in the entire European continent with data centers used as storehouses for Big Data.
-The Netherlands ranks 4th among European countries comprising 13.48% of the 2,218 data centers in the continent.
+The Netherlands ranks 4th among European countries, comprising 13.48% of the 2,218 data centers on the continent.

 Germany, which ranks 1st among European countries, comprise 23.534% or 522 data centers.
 The United Kingdom ranks 2nd with 517 data centers (23.31%) with France not far behind at 314 (14.16%).
 Russia takes the 5th spot at 255 data centers (11.50%) and Italy ranking 6th with 168 data centers (7.574%).
 Poland is the 7th with 143 data centers (6.45%).